uol-eps-mech-idro/adc6click/README.md

 1. The Pi2 click shield has two positions for the ADC.
 Most connections to the Raspberry Pi are shared but 3 are not.
 Where there are two entries for a mikroBus pin, the top one is position 1.
+1. Max SPI speed is limited by the SCK high and low pulse times, 100ns for each (datasheet t3 and t4 times), so 200ns per cycle = 5MHz.

 ## Development